Pulau Semakau: History

 Pulau Semakau was home to a small fishing village, as was the nearby island of Pulau Sakeng (Chinese: 锡京岛) which was also known as Pulau Seking.
 Houses built on both islands were perched on stilts as most of the villagers were subsistence fishermen, making a living off the nearby coral reefs.
 Both islands had a few provision shops but the community centre was located on Pulau Semakau while the Pulau Sakeng Police Post (staffed by a Marine Police officer of the Singapore Police Force) was situated on Pulau Sakeng.

 In 1987, the Singapore government, after having acquired the land on both islands from the islanders, set about relocating the islanders to the mainland where they were resettled in the Bukit Merah and Telok Blangah housing estate areas by HDB.
 One of the oldest residents continued to live on the Pulau Sakeng despite his family having been resettled but he eventually moved out as well in 1991, as the island's jetty fell into a state of disrepair.
 The Singapore SPCA was tasked with rounding up the few cats that were left behind after his departure.

-Plans for the landfill was first announced in February 1989.
+Plans for the landfill were first announced in February 1989.

 Subsequently, Pulau Sakeng was subsumed by the land reclamation process of Pulau Semakau and the present day Semakau landfill receiving station was built directly on top of Pulau Sakeng after that process.